 before 2019

-The supermarkets’ first logo was a yellow company name on a red background.
+The supermarket’s first logo was a yellow company name on a red background.
 The image was developed in 1961 when Vlashek used his experience selling perfumes to open grocery stores.
-The word Bill was born from the German Billiger Laden, meaning cheap.
-The name reflected the principle of work of the stores: in the trading halls, the products of different brands with discounts were sold.
+The word Bill was derived from the German Billiger Laden, meaning “cheap”.
+The name reflected the store’s business principle: in the trading halls, products from different brands were sold at discounts.

 The rich red background reflected pressure and ambition.
 It showed that the brand always looks into the future, into the results it wants to achieve.
 And each time, it tries to exceed the initial expectations.
-This association was reinforced by the logo’s positioning at an angle.
+The logo’s angled positioning reinforced this association.
 It seemed to rush upwards and forward.
 The background color and spatial orientation symbolize growth, expansion, and passionate striving for more.
 And the company has indeed followed this path.
 Over 43 years, the number of stores grew from 1 to 1,300.
 That’s 30 new stores each year!

 2019 – today